overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 * For in-game windows, calling this function will always bring the window to the front.
 * For desktop/native windows, the behavior depends on the game mode:
   * Fullscreen game: The window will stay in the background behind the game.
-If you want to take focus, use the [grabFocus](#bringtofrontgrabfocus-callback) version).
+If you want to take focus, use the [grabFocus](#bringtofrontgrabfocus-callback) version.
   * Windowed game: The window will move to the foreground.
 The game window will not be changed.

 ## bringToFront(callback)